 17 September The Apartment Boom...Jobs, Population Growth, Driving Construction September 17, 2018 By Laura Pavlus General, News workforce housing, economic development, population growth, workforce increase 0 Jax Daily Record - September 2018 - by Caren Burmeister - full article here Thousands of apartments are in the works in Duval County as the city attracts 30,000 new residents a year.
 Apartment construction is booming across Jacksonville with a 51 percent increase in new units this year compared with last year.
 But the growth isn’t enough to offset soaring rents and occupancy rates.
 Jacksonville ranked fourth among the nation’s large cities with the fastest rent growth, according to RENTCafé, a national apartment search website.
 Rents rose 5.2 percent from July 2017 to July of this year, according to the website’s Aug.
 10 report.
 New apartments in the Jacksonville area are leasing so quickly, construction has yet to keep prices in check.
 “There are a lot of people that need to be housed and we just don’t have the inventory for them,” said Morgan Williams, associate director of multifamily investment services at Colliers International.
 “Absorption is still outpacing construction.
 There is still more demand than units available.”
 Job growth explains much of the demand.
 In the last year (July 2017 to July 2018), employment rose 3.2 percent in Jacksonville, according to the Florida Department of Economic Opportunity.
 Jacksonville attracts 30,000 new residents a year and most move here for jobs, Williams said.
 But the demand for apartments also reflects a rise in the number of renters, who now make up 36 percent of Jacksonville’s households, according to a 2018 report from the National Low Income Housing Coalition.
 Strong demand for apartments has knocked Jacksonville’s vacancy rate down to about 4 percent, the lowest point in 20 years, according to a 2017 snapshot of the city’s multifamily housing status from Colliers International.
 “That number underscores why we’re seeing all this construction right now,” Taylor said.
 “Jacksonville is one the strongest rent growth cities in the nation.”
 Yet, Taylor hesitates to call it a “boom.”
 “The city, ultimately, is just growing up,” he said.
 “And there’s a real need for more product.
 It might feel like a boom.
 But in reality, it’s a natural reaction to very strong job growth.”
 Apartments aren’t the only rentals experiencing a crunch.
 Rental homes are as well, said Shelby Heinemann, who oversees the property management division for Berkshire Hathaway HomeServices Florida Network Realty.
 “We’re definitely seeing a smaller number of available rental properties,” she said.
 “It’s because the owners are actually turning around and selling the houses now because home prices have gone up.
 They’re finally able to sell the house and walk away and make a little profit.”
 That means renters don’t have time to dawdle.
 “If you like something, you definitely have to move fast on it,” Heinemann said.
 “The supply is not there, and the demand is high.”
 This is all good news from an investment standpoint.
 “There’s a lot of U.S. and international capital chasing deals in Orlando, and it branches out to Tampa and Jacksonville from there,” Taylor said.
 “We’ve been playing catch-up a little bit,” he said.
 “And as long as we have in-migration at the level we have and job growth at the level we have, there will be a continued demand for more product.”
-Related FDOT Officials Stated Publicly That Construction of the Second Phase of the First Coast Expressway Will Begin in Early 2019 Florida Department of Transportation officials said publicly Monday that construction of the second phase of the First Coast Expressway will begin in early 2019 and take three years to build.
+Related Hager Construction: Survives, Then Thrives Hager Construction Company recently completed its first Small and Emerging Business (SEB) project with JAXPORT – a roofing contract for AMPORTS terminal administration building at the port’s Blount Island Marine Terminal.
+This initial port partnership exceeded expectations and received a glowing report from port engineers.
+It also marks an amazing turnaround for the 20-year-old firm, which suffered major bumps during the recession a decade ago.
+FDOT Officials Stated Publicly That Construction of the Second Phase of the First Coast Expressway Will Begin in Early 2019 Florida Department of Transportation officials said publicly Monday that construction of the second phase of the First Coast Expressway will begin in early 2019 and take three years to build.
 Florida population climbs to 21.3 million The U.S. Census Bureau on Wednesday released new estimates showing Florida had about 21.3 million residents as of July 1, cementing Florida’s place as the third most-populous state behind California and Texas.
 Florida also had the fifth-highest growth rate from July 2017 to July 2018, with all of the fastest-growing states in the southern and western parts of the country.
 Puerto Rico and nine states had population declines during the period, according to the Census Bureau.
 Beltway Driving Development to Clay Three new commercial projects inspired by the First Coast Expressway, a beltway under construction that will connect Interstate 10 with I-95, are in the works to bring new jobs and capital investments to Clay County.
 Green Cove Springs Prepares for Population Boom GREEN COVE SPRINGS, Fla. - The small Clay County town of Green Cove Springs is preparing for a population explosion.
 The outer beltway project is planned near Green Cove Springs and it will bring more people and more traffic along with it.
-Major Milestone for Jaxport: Deepening Project Receives First-ever Federal Construction Dollars The Jacksonville Port Authority has taken a major step forward in its quest to deepen the shipping channel in the St. Johns River: The federal government has committed $17.5 million in the upcoming fiscal year to help with the project.
-Senior Living Apartments Coming to Middleburg Cassie Gardens, senior-living facility, will have 96 units in a three-story building that's net square footage will be roughly 70,000 square feet.
-The project will be located 534 College Drive, Middleburg, FL 32068 Showing 0 Comment Comments are closed.
+Nearly 300 apartments coming to Oakleaf Town Center area Block One Ventures has purchased a site in southwest Jacksonville parcel to develop a 270 garden-style apartments.
+Showing 0 Comment Comments are closed.